opensearch-project/project-website/_posts/2023-04-27-segment-replication.md

 - Your workload prioritizes high ingestion rate with a low search volume.

+- Your application is not sensitive to replication lag.

 Choose **document replication** if:

 - Your cluster deployment has high replica counts and you value low replication lag.
 You can validate the replication lag across your cluster with the [CAT Segment Replication API](https://opensearch.org/docs/latest/api-reference-cat/cat-segment-replication/).